Carlisle Webber, Agent

 Carlisle Webber refused to major in English in college because she didn’t think there was anything fun to read on the required lists.
 No Stephen King?
 No R.L.
 Stine?
 No thanks!
 After college, she took her love of commercial, YA, and middle grade fiction to the University of Pittsburgh School of Information Sciences, where she earned a Master of Library and Information Sciences.
 She worked as a public librarian for years before deciding to move to the business side of publishing.
 She attended the Columbia Publishing Course and holds a Professional Certificate in Editing from UC-Berkeley.

 Carlisle is looking for high-concept commercial fiction in middle grade, young adult, and adult.
-If you’ve got something fresh and exciting, send the first 10 pages of your manuscript and a 1-2 page synopsis to firstname.lastname@example.org.
-If your book tackles difficult topics, reads like a Shonda Rhimes show, or makes readers stay up late turning pages, she’s the agent for you.
-Her favorite genres include:
+If your book is fresh and exciting, tackles difficult topics, reads like a Shonda Rhimes show, or makes readers stay up late turning pages, she’s the agent for you.

 - Women’s fiction

 - Picture books